 The first step towards organizational compliance is installing and maintaining a firewall.
 Seems simple, right?
 Firewalls are your first line of defense against cybersecurity threats.
 You will need to ensure proper configuration to protect your payment card data environment.
 It’s important that you set your routers to determine appropriate sources of traffic.

 You should never rely on default settings.
 Period!
 This goes for any software applications, servers, network devices, Wi-Fi routers, firewalls and anything in between.
 Default security settings are often not enough to meet the PCI DSS requirements.
 You also won’t be able to rely on vendor defaults for passwords.
-Make sure to maintain documentation on your security hardening procedures for your audit team.
+Make sure to maintain documentation on your security hardening procedures for your assessment team.

 Do you know where your cardholder data is going, where it’s stored, and for how long?
 You should!
 This is one of the most important aspects of PCI DSS compliance.
 PCI DSS also accounts for how payment card numbers should be displayed.